TimMorrisDev/MS3-sustainable-supper/README.md

 More data would need to be collected on an ongoing basis to establish the success of the business goals relating to driving traffic to social media pages or increasing exposure of new song releases.

-My user feedback and peer-review so far at least tells me that I have created a game that is fun and engaging to play, which allows the user to experience the bands music in a new and exciting way.

 ## Peer Code Review